 Derived from a Scandinavian word for a lip, a leppy is a cup or bowl that has one side higher than the other.
 As an adjective, you can use it to describe anyone with a downturned or lopsided mouth.

 Lig is an old English dialect word meaning “to lie” or “to lounge,” making a ligibed a late riser, or someone who lies in in the morning.

-Litotes (pronounced “lye-toe-teas”) is essentially the opposite of hyperbole—so if hyperbole is deliberate exaggeration or overstatement, then litotes is rhetorical understatement, or a intentional dismissal or belittling of something serious.
+Litotes (pronounced “lye-toe-teas”) is essentially the opposite of hyperbole—so if hyperbole is a deliberate exaggeration or overstatement, then litotes is a rhetorical understatement or an intentional dismissal or belittling of something serious.

 Allowing someone to enter somewhere is called lococession.

 If something is locuplete, then it is amply stocked, and so anything that is locupletative is enriching or fulfilling.

 An 18th-century word describing anyone who’s easily frightened.

 A blabbering, gossiping person.